MervinDelfin/gira-homeserver-api/README.md

 # other packages here
 git@github.com:leoyn/gira-homeserver-api.git
 ```
-Then do your `pip install -r requirements.txt`.
+Then do your `pip3 install -r requirements.txt`.

 ###